davwright3/au_ootp_tournament_utilities/README.md

 - Similar to the batting and pitching stats, the user is able to select which stats they want to view
   - Default stats always visible are team games play, wins, losses and winning percentage

+### Rating Comparison Tool

+- The rating comparison tool allows the user to compare ratings across various categories and to select which cards are eligible.
+- The settings for target_card_list_file MUST be directed to the dump from the OOTP card shop.

 ___
 # Release Information